cs-open-project/projectsfound/README.md

 Description: The Apache UIMA project supports the community working on the analysis of unstructured information with a unifying Java and C++ framework, tooling, and analysis components, guided by the OASIS UIMA standard.
 It includes support for very large scaleout using networked clusters of compute nodes.

 介绍: The Apache UIMA project supports the community working on the analysis of unstructured information with a unifying Java and C++ framework, tooling, and analysis components, guided by the OASIS UIMA standard.
 It includes support for very large scaleout using networked clusters of compute nodes.

+### Uniffle

+Description: Uniffle is an unified Remote Shuffle Service

+介绍: Uniffle is an unified Remote Shuffle Service

 ### Unomi[Java开源客户数据平台CDP,Customer Data Platform]